mehtablocker/cuny_612/research_discussion_3.md

 The reason for my view is simple.
 I believe it imperative for empirical science to remain unpolluted and separate from morality (at least as separate as possible.)
-While it may or may not be politically correct to say “Men prefer sports books more than women”, I believe the empirical truth of the statement should stand on its own.
-It is a completely different statement to say “Men *should* prefer sports books more than women.”
+While it may or may not be politically correct to say “Men prefer sports books more than women do”, I believe the empirical truth of the statement should stand on its own.
+It is a completely different statement to say “Men *should* prefer sports books more than women do.”
 The latter is a declaration of morality.
 This morality should always be evaluated and challenged by us as a society.
 If we believe there should be more women interested in sports we should absolutely bring the subject to the foreground and raise awareness.
 I do not believe a company whose sole business is making a profit selling books has a moral obligation to recommend more sports books to women if the empirical data does not support it.

 As usual, there may be exceptions.
 In particular statistical models that have influence over people’s civil liberties (e.g., the examination of